Folarinosuolale/crop-disease-detection/README.md

 EfficientNetB0 was selected for its balance of accuracy and efficiency -- 5.3M parameters, fast enough to train on CPU or Apple Silicon, and strong transfer learning performance from ImageNet pretraining.

 > **Note on accuracy:** These results are on the PlantVillage lab dataset, where controlled lighting and clean backgrounds make disease patterns highly distinguishable.
 Published benchmarks consistently report 95–99%+ accuracy on this dataset across multiple architectures.
 Real-world field deployment would require validation on in-situ photographs, where accuracy is expected to be lower due to variable lighting, overlapping foliage, and early-stage symptoms.
-See the [Technical Report](docs/PROJECT_REPORT.md#10-limitations--real-world-considerations) for a full limitations analysis.

 ### Key Findings
-1. **Transfer learning works** -- ImageNet features transfer effectively to leaf disease classification despite the significant domain shift from general objects to plant pathology
+1. **Transfer learning works**: ImageNet features transfer effectively to leaf disease classification despite the significant domain shift from general objects to plant pathology
-2. **Class imbalance matters** -- the dataset ranges from 152 images (Potato Healthy) to 3,209 images (Tomato Yellow Leaf Curl Virus), a 21:1 ratio.
+2. **Class imbalance matters**: The dataset ranges from 152 images (Potato Healthy) to 3,209 images (Tomato Yellow Leaf Curl Virus), a 21:1 ratio.
 Weighted loss was critical for balanced performance
-3. **Grad-CAM confirms the model looks at lesions** -- heatmaps consistently highlight diseased tissue regions rather than background or healthy leaf areas, validating that the model learned meaningful visual features
+3. **Grad-CAM confirms the model looks at lesions**: Heatmaps consistently highlight diseased tissue regions rather than background or healthy leaf areas, validating that the model learned meaningful visual features

 ---